14 Interesting Facts About Self Driving Cars

 By now, most people have heard of Waymo, Google's launch into the self-driving car industry.
 Waymo vehicles have currently logged the most miles out of all the various autonomous vehicle models.
 However, Waymo began as a secret.

-The project was started by Sebastian Thrun, who led his robotics team with Stanford University to win the DARPA Grand Challenge.
+The project was started by Sebastian Thrun, who led his robotics team at Stanford University to win the DARPA Grand Challenge.
 Several years after beginning the project, Google revealed that its fleet of autonomous vehicles had driven over 300,000 miles.
-The vehicles have now logged more than 8 million miles on public roads.
+The vehicles have now logged more than 20 million miles on public roads.

 3